Improving Generalization of Neural Combinatorial Optimization for Vehicle Routing Problems via Test-Time Projection Learning: Related work

-\section{Review for Non-Constructive Method}
+\subsection{Review for Non-Constructive Method}

-Despite direct learning to construct a VRP solution, other methods work closely with search and improvement methods \cite{chen2019learning, li2018combinatorial, hottung2021learning}.
+Despite direct learning to construct a VRP solution, other methods work closely with search and improvement methods \cite{chen2019learning,li2018combinatorial,hottung2021learning}.
 Early studies \cite{joshi2019efficient} utilize a graph convolutional network to generate heatmaps indicating the probability of edges belonging to optimal solutions for TSP instances.
-Subsequently, an approximate solution can be obtained via beam search \cite{joshi2019efficient} or Monte Carlo Tree Search \cite{fu2021generalize}, dynamic programming \cite{kool2022deep}, and guided local search \cite{hudson2021graph}.
-While initially developed for small-scale problems, recent studies have extended heatmap-based methods to larger TSP instances \cite{fu2021generalize, qiu2022dimes}.
+Subsequently, an approximate solution can be obtained via beam search \cite{joshi2019efficient}, Monte Carlo tree search \cite{fu2021generalize}, dynamic programming \cite{kool2022deep}, and guided local search \cite{hudson2021graph}.
+While initially developed for small-scale problems, recent studies extend heatmap-based methods to larger TSP instances \cite{fu2021generalize,qiu2022dimes}.
 However, the adaptability of these methods can be limited by their reliance on carefully tuned search strategies.
-Furthermore, the heatmap representation, primarily focused on edge probabilities, may restrict applicability to problems with complex constraints.
+Furthermore, the heatmap representation primarily focuses on edge probabilities, which may restrict applicability to problems with complex constraints.